texora/GeekU/src/shared/util/Log.md

   Log.FATAL
 ```

+NOTE: Additional log levels may be created through ???.
+This should
+be invoked very early in your app's startup process. ??? give example of real addition.

 A log emits a probe at a designated severity level.
 The probe is
 conditionally emitted, depending on the filter setting (again, more
 on this later).